This page is part of the Pump Tutorial Series. The 1st page is at Pumps: Selecting-a pump step-by-step.

 1. Research the Water Supply Limitations and Laws.

 Find out if there are any limiting issues for your water supply capacity.
 You need to find out if there are any flow issues that might cause your pump to “run dry” or use up all the available water.
-A pump can be severely damaged if it runs dry (no water.)
+A pump can be severely damaged if it runs dry (operates with no water flowing through it.)

 Examples: if pumping from a stream or lake there may be only a limited amount of water you can take without pumping the water source dry!
 There may also be legal restrictions on how much water you can take, especially from creeks or streams, you should check to make sure.
 You don’t want to buy an expensive pump only to have the Fish and Game Department or EPA order you to remove your pump because it is endangering some fish, or frog, or whatever.
 Make sure you have the proper permits to take the water!